 If you are into museums, then the Reykjanes Peninsula is also home to two of the most popular museums in Iceland Viking World and the Icelandic Museum of Rock ‘n’ Roll.
 The Viking World museum is a great visit if you want to learn more about Icelandic heritage and culture.

 The museum also displays a great Viking Ship, built in 1996 and sailed to New York as part of a millennial exhibition.
 The Icelandic Rock ‘n’ Roll museum features a history of the biggest and most popular Icelandic music and is a great place to go if you are interested in world music.
 It is a modern museum and features a broad history of music in Iceland.

 As mentioned at the start of the blog, the Reykjanes Peninsula is also home to one of the most famous attractions in Iceland.
 The Blue Lagoon is a group of geothermal spas and pools.
 It is one of the more expensive experiences you can do in Iceland, and definitely the most famous hot spring in Iceland, but is hugely popular and is something that you won’t want to miss.

 The water is filled with minerals that are great for your skin and well-being and is a great relaxing experience.
 The Blue Lagoon is also an attraction where people generally spend around 2 hours soaking in the pools, so it makes the perfect place to end your tour around the Reykjanes Peninsula.

 Grab a Bite to Eat

-There is plenty to see and do in Reykjanes Peninsula which is why it should definitely be on your list if you are planning a visit.
-There are loads of natural phenomenon’s in the region too that you can take a look at on your trip.
+There is plenty to see and do in Reykjanes Peninsula which is why it should definitely be on your list of best places to visit in Iceland.
+There are loads of natural phenomena in the region too that you can take a look at on your trip.
 If you have children, or even if you don’t, make sure you look up The Giantess in the Cave.